Belgium in the Eurovision Song Contest 2003

-Belgium participated in the Eurovision Song Contest 2003 with the song "Sanomi" written by Yves Barbieux.
-The song was performed by the group Urban Trad, which was internally selected by the Walloon broadcaster Radio Télévision Belge de la Communauté Française (RTBF) in December 2002 to represent the nation at the 2003 contest in Riga, Latvia.
+Belgium was represented at the Eurovision Song Contest 2003 with the song "Sanomi", written by Yves Barbieux, and performed by the group Urban Trad.
+The Belgian participating broadcaster, Walloon Radio-télévision belge de la Communauté française (RTBF), internally selected in December 2002 its entry for the contest.
 The song, "Sanomi", was presented to the public on 31 March 2003.
+This was the first-ever entry performed in a constructed language in the Eurovision Song Contest.